Skip to main content

 Europe Plan Pricing

-Airalo’s Europe plan (branded “Eurolink”) covers 39 countries — all EU member states plus the UK, Switzerland, Norway, Iceland, Turkey, and more.
+Saily’s Europe plan covers 30+ countries — all major EU member states plus the UK, Switzerland, Norway, and more.
 Here’s the pricing breakdown:

 PlanDataValidityPricePer GB